-Despite some of these bands being ineligible (25 years must pass from the date a band's first commercial album was released to meet eligibility requirements to be inducted), why not toss a few names into the running?
+Despite some of these bands being ineligible—25 years must pass from the date a band's first commercial album was released to meet eligibility requirements to be inducted—why not toss a few names into the running?
 What can it hurt?
-The bands on this list are a shoe-in anyway.
+The bands on this list are a shoo-in anyway.

-Eligible for induction in 2013, Fugazi, a band from Washington D.C., aside from being relatively unknown to most mainstream music listeners, may be one of the most influential bands of the past 30 years.
+Eligible for induction in 2013, Fugazi is a band from Washington D.C.
+Aside from being relatively unknown to most mainstream music listeners, may be one of the most influential bands of the past 30 years.

-Both Pearl Jam and Nirvana list them as one of their greatest influences (Pearl Jam envied their business model and Nirvana their ethos and sound, respectively.)
-They're noted for their unique sound, blending of elements of dub and reggae with high energy rock and punk/hardcore-styled guitars.
+Both Pearl Jam and Nirvana list them as one of their greatest influences.
+Pearl Jam envied their business model and Nirvana their ethos and sound.
+They're noted for their unique sound, blending of elements of dub and reggae with high-energy rock and punk/hardcore-styled guitars.

-Fugazi is famous among, not only musicians, but countless fans for their "non-advertisement".
+Fugazi is famous among, not only musicians but countless fans for their "non-advertisement".
 They don't have or sell "official merchandise".
 This cuts down on their overhead, allowing them to keep more of what they earn.
-They're also known for "playing anywhere" (from fan acquired abandoned buildings, high school gyms, and garages).
-This also let them keep more money (which went into making records), but it also added to their legendary status in the music world.
+They're also known for "playing anywhere"—fan-acquired abandoned buildings, high school gyms, and garages.
+This also lets them keep more money (which went into making records), but it also added to their legendary status in the music world.

-Though, Nine Inch Nails was eligible for Hall of Fame in 2014, the significance of their impact on music can't be overstated.
+Though Nine Inch Nails was eligible for the Hall of Fame in 2014, the significance of their impact on music can't be overstated.
 They defined and exposed "industrial music" to the masses.
-The resonance of that exposure can still be heard in everything from rap to dance pop.
+The resonance of that exposure can still be heard in everything from rap to dance-pop.